nathan-pj/Impirus/documentation/README.md

 `scroll.js` contains all logic for the smooth scrolling

 `shared.js` contains logic used in every page.
 Mostly consists of navbar/footer logic.

+### `index.css` and `index.html`
+These files exist in the root folder of the project.
+They have been implemented to support our deployment of the website.
+They will only appear for a second before redirecting the user to the real home page (`home.html`).
+Nonetheless, ` `index.html` is the direct file that your domain leads to, even though it immediately redirects the user to `home.html`.

 ## How to Add More Projects
 You will complete more projects, and it's only natural that you will want to add these to the website.
 I have tried making the process as easy as possible, given our limitations.